 One strength of my social action was that I already had lots of contacts and people I knew who could assist with the action.
 For example Shelley Lynch, a Councillor at Waikato District Council, is a family friend.
 She helped me with an interview and also arranged our hearing at the WDC.
-This was a strength because it gave me a way in and saved me a lot of time.
-Shelley was the best contact for the social action as she helped me to get my voice heard at the hearing.
+This is a strength because Shelley would have been the best contact for the social action as she helped me to get my voice heard at the hearing.